9 Thanksgiving Etiquette Tips for Hosts, and 8 for Guests

 Hosts: Don’t serve anything too messy

 “Normally for Thanksgiving, people dress up, but you don’t want guests to wear foods on their outfit,” says Jacqueline Whitmore, etiquette expert and author of Poised for Success.
 “Serve foods that are easy to eat.”
 Make sure hors d’oeuvres are (literally) bite-sized, and stay away from messy finger foods, she says.
+These Thanksgiving vacation ideas will help you unwind after hosting.

 Hosts: Cook way more food than necessary